IshanGthakral/poly-proof-1/README.md

 Approve and Deposit NFTs to Polygon Mumbai
 Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon Mumbai network using the FxPortal Bridge:

-npx hardhat run scripts/approveDeposit.js --network goerli Author
+npx hardhat run scripts/approvedDeposit.js --network goerli Author
-Geet Kiran
+IshanGthakral

 License
 This project is licensed under the MIT License.
 You can make a copy of the project to use for your own purposes.